LondonStageDB/data/docs/data-dictionary.md

 ## TCP
 Stores metadata for the EEBO-TCP XML files linked to peformances in the database, one file per row.
-All fields except the ShortTitle and ShortTitleClean columns are derived from the P4 XML headers of each file.
+All fields except the ShortTitle and ShortTitleClean columns are derived from the TEI-P4 XML headers of each file.
 The ShortTitle and ShortTitleClean columns were extracted from the [English Short Title Catalogue (ESTC)](https://datb.cerl.org/estc) for purposes of providing an accepted short title for web interfaces.
+Compiled by Erin M. Winter.

 | Column Name | Type  | Constraints  | Description | Example |
 |------------|-------|-------------|--------------------------|----------------|